Jipok/Nim-SDL2-and-Emscripten/readme.md

 - [x] [ex401_mixer](https://jipok.github.io/Nim-SDL2-and-Emscripten/ex401_mixer/index.html)  - no music.
 See below about sdl-mixer
 - [x] [ex402_panning](https://jipok.github.io/Nim-SDL2-and-Emscripten/ex402_panning/index.html) - works, but without SetDistance

+Simply run ```nim e build.nims``` to build all examples.

+If you experience problems with local launching of examples on the chromium-based browser, then start your browser with the *allow-file-access-from-files* key.
+Ex: `chromium --allow-file-access-from-files `

-## Other examples?
+### Other examples?
 SDL-net?
 I was not interested in sdl-net.
 But below you can find information about it.
 See "Ports"

 ## What about WebAssembly?
 Although WebAssembly(wasm) is more efficient, but not supported by many browsers.
 Therefore by default (see nim.cfg) it compiles into asmjs.
 Just add -d:wasm to compiler for wasm.

-**ex:** ```nim c -d:emscripten -d:release -d:wasm ex208_framerate.nim```
+**ex:** ```nim c -d:release -d:wasm ex208_framerate.nim```

 Live demo: [wasm_ex208_framerate](https://jipok.github.io/Nim-SDL2-and-Emscripten/wasm_ex208_framerate/index.html)

 If you're interested, the forum has a post with the benchmarks: [Nim in the browser: some benchmarks](https://forum.nim-lang.org/t/2991)

 ### ex205_sdl_gfx_primitives
 The module gfxPrimitives is not included in sdl2.
 Also it does not exist in other ports.
 I had to compile it myself.
-Just download the libSDL2_gfx.o and add the linker option:
+Just download the libSDL2_gfx.o and add the linker option(Already there in a nim.cfg):

 ```passL %= "./libSDL2_gfx.o"```